SerialLain3170/adeleine/README.md

 - A simple GUI application, named Adeleine, can be used!

+## LICENSE
+I set MIT License on only Adeleine.
+The license is not effective on other implementations.

 ## References
 - [XDoG: An eXtended difference-of-Gaussians compendium including advanced image stylization](https://users.cs.northwestern.edu/~sco590/winnemoeller-cag2012.pdf)
 - [sketchKeras](https://github.com/lllyasviel/sketchKeras)